SeedVault/dev-environment/README.md

-# greenhouse-docker
+# development Environment
-Docker environment for Greenhouse
+Docker environment for Greenhouse, Wallet and accounts